 - Wash: Shampoo your hair as usual–then rinse.

 - Apply: Lean your head forward or back and pour the rinse over your head and hair, working it into your scalp.
 Avoid contact with your eyes.
 Let the rinse sit on your hair for 1-2 minutes.

 You can adjust this apple cider vinegar hair rinse according to your personal needs.

 Following are some essential oils to consider for use.

 Oily Hair – Rosemary, Lemon, Lemongrass, Basil, Patchouli, Ylang Ylang, Tea Tree

 Dry Hair – Peppermint

 Hair Growth – Rosemary, Basil, Lavender, Ylang Ylang, Cedarwood

 Dandruff – Clary Sage, Lemon, Cedarwood, Eucalyptus, Lavender, Myrrh, Patchouli, Tea Tree

-1. You could just use more apple cider vinegar and water instead of the aloe vera juice, but aloe vera has many healing properties that I prefer using it.
+1. You can just use more apple cider vinegar and water instead of the aloe vera juice, but aloe vera has many healing properties, so I prefer using it.